 Rarely do you see a holiday dinner without a big bowl of mashed potatoes in the center.
 Which is why I felt that the classic dish needed some flare via toppings this holiday season.
-I tire of the same old predictable side dishes, so Ive designed the perfect dairy free mashed potato as the base for this fabulous, quick umami packed gravy.
-And of course, to satisfy those who would prefer a crispy potato (myself included) i’ve added a gluten free panko topping to give the potatoes a little crunch in each bite.
+I tire of the same old predictable side dishes, so Ive designed the perfect mashed potato as the base for this fabulous, quick umami packed gravy.
+And of course, to satisfy those who would prefer a crispy potato (myself included) i’ve added a panko topping to give the potatoes a little crunch in each bite.
 You can make the potatoes by themselves of course, or make the gravy for other dishes as well.
 Leave out the panko topping all together if you like, it’s your life and Im not here to tell you how to live.
 But really, all three together are just impressive.
 So give it a shot!

 For the Mashed Potatoes: